-If you’re considering using a buyer’s agent for your next property purchase (and you should be, here’s why), it’s likely that you’re wondering how much it’s going to leave you out of pocket?
+If you’re considering using a buyer’s agent (also known as a buyer’s advocate) for your next property purchase (and you should be, here’s why), it’s likely that you’re wondering how much it’s going to leave you out of pocket?

 Well, how long is a piece of string?
 Multiple factors can determine how much you’ll end up spending on a buyer’s agent.